NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 stay protected.
 :::

-To retrieve temporary client token skill dashboard provides ``/oauth/token`` endpoint and expects the following parameters:
+To retrieve a temporary client token skill, the dashboard provides a ``/oauth/token`` endpoint and expects the following parameters:
 1. Auth Param: ``Client Id`` (from skills dashboard)
 1. Auth Param: ``Client Secret`` (from skills dashboard)
 1. Data Variable Asking for client credentials:  ``grant_type=client_credentials`` (can be hardcoded)
 1. Data Variable specifies which user to retrieve credentials for: ``proxy_user=<user name>`` (specific to user that client display is being loaded for)

-This is an implementation of OAuth2 protocol to retrieve temporary client token.
+This is an implementation of the OAuth2 protocol to retrieve a temporary client token.
 To learn more about OAuth2 here are a couple of resources:
 - [https://auth0.com/docs/protocols/oauth2](https://auth0.com/docs/protocols/oauth2)
 - [https://oauth.net/2/](https://oauth.net/2/)
 - [https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)

-Below are a number of examples of how you could implement authentication endpoint that will be utilized by client display.
+Below are a number of examples of how you could implement an authentication endpoint that will be utilized by the client display.

 #### Spring Boot Example

-Here is a working example of REST endpoint within Spring Boot's application:
+Here is a working example of a REST endpoint within a Spring Boot application:

 ```java
     @CrossOrigin()